-Over the past few weeks I’ve had the dubious pleasure of suffering with an inflamed sciatic nerve.
+Over the past few weeks, I’ve had the dubious pleasure of suffering from an inflamed sciatic nerve.
 I can’t tell you how it got inflamed all I know is that it’s inflamed and really pissed off at me.
-If you’ve never suffered with sciatica pain consider yourself lucky.
+If you’ve never suffered from sciatica pain consider yourself lucky.

 Researching the Sciatica Problem/Resolution